 Supposedly the kermes was extracted from the insects by drowning them in vinegar or killing them with vinegar fumes.
 (Modern kermes insects, it is reported, are not easily killed this way; perhaps they have evolved an immunity to acetic acid.)

 Interestingly, the Americas also boast a pigment, carmine, derived from the bodies of insects (both insects reportedly being of the cochineal family).
 In recent years it has become a major commercial product in Latin America, where there are farms of prickly pear cactus set up to support the insect.
-This is a much more successful industry than the old kermes trade, because the carmine insect produces more of the chemical than the kermes bug; the kermes trade all but collapsed in 1884 after a dye called Congo Red was synthesized that could color cotton red.)
+(This is a much more successful industry than the old kermes trade, because the carmine insect produces more of the chemical than the kermes bug; the kermes trade all but collapsed in 1884 after a dye called Congo Red was synthesized that could color cotton red.)
 The name carmine is also derived from kermes. ("Cochineal," on the other hand, comes from Spanish "cochinilla," itself perhaps from Aztec "nochezli."
 The Spanish for long actually transferred cochineal with their treasure fleets, as they did with precious metals, and kept the source secret; they shipped the dead bugs to Spain for processing) Carmine and kermes are not the same chemical, but they are closely related.
 The proper name of carmine is 7-D-glucopyranosyl-3,5,6,8-tetrahydroxy-1-methyl-9,10-dioxoanthracene-2-carboxylic acid.
 Not too surprisingly, this is sometimes called by the shorthand "Carminic acid."
 Kermes has as its active ingredient "Kermesic acid," which is chemically similar but not as complex (both have the same structure of benzene-like rings at one end, but there is a chain of carbons and hydroxyls at one end, and the chain on carminic acid is four links longer).
 Around 1610, Cornelius Drebbel found a way to make carmine into a kermes-like color, but this probably doesn't affect manuscripts much.

 Other names for insect-based reds are the Latin vermiculum and English grain/greyn, which although it sounds like it refers to a cereal is in fact a name for crimson.
 There is at least one Middle English reference to "crimson in grain" as a dyed cloth.
 There is also "Polish cochineal."

 All these names probably go back, in some form, to kermes, which seems to have had many names in antiquity.
-Because the bugs involved resembled berries, Theophrastus called it "κοκκος," which became Latin "coccus" -- a term used by Pliny, who however also called it "granum," "grain" -- indeed, he called the insects a "berry which becomes a worm."
+Because the bugs involved resembled berries, Theophrastus called it "κοκκος," which became Latin "coccus" -- a term used by Pliny -- who however also called it "granum," "grain" -- indeed, he called the insects a "berry which becomes a worm."
 "Grain" also went into English as another name for scarlet (the word "scarlet" itself was once a term for a cloth type that came to be applied to a color instead).
-Jerome called kermes insects "baca," "berry," but knowing it came from an insect, also used "vermiculum," "little worm," whence "vermilion."
+In Christian usage, Jerome called kermes insects "baca," "berry," but knowing it came from an insect, also used "vermiculum," "little worm," whence "vermilion."